 CleverDeck Xtreme composite decking should not be attached directly to any solid surface or watertight flooring system, such as concrete, brick or tiled patios, waterproof membranes or roofing.
 If fixing over concrete the decking board can be fixed directly to a batten that is in contact with the concrete.
 A minimum 25mm batten is required.
 When fixing over concrete it is critical that no water is allowed to pool under the deck.
 Good drainage is essential and the joists should ideally run in the direction of the fall of the concrete.
 If the joists need to run across the fall then they should be raised or checked out accordingly so that water will not pool behind them.

 Ventilation is a necessary requirement under and around your CleverDeck Xtreme decking boards.
-The Futurewood Combo Deck clips provide a 5.5mm gap between each CleverDeck Xtreme composite decking board.
+The Futurewood Combo Deck Clips provide a 6mm gap between each CleverDeck Xtreme composite decking board.
 300mm clearance is an ideal distance between the boards and the surface beneath the deck, however the minimum ground clearance required is 100mm.
 Do not completely seal off deck ends to allow some airflow, any water must be able to drain away freely.

 Failure to correctly install your CleverDeck composite decking may void your warranty.